-The primary areas of focus for staff development for San Pasqual Valley High School are the utilization California Common Core Standards in English Language Arts & Social Sciences through Project Based Learning, NGSS, Mathematics, and Career & Technical areas for education.
-Additional focus on the development of STEM based educational programs is also integrated into the staff development plan.
+The primary areas of focus for staff development for San Pasqual Valley High School are the utilization California Common Core Standards in English Language Arts, NGSS, Mathematics, and Career & Technical areas for education.
+Additional focus on the development of engagement strategies that actively engage students with content through cooperative learning structures and Thinking Maps.